 Administrative Expenses: These are what VSF or a DVS program spends on overhead, administrative staff and associated costs, and organizational meetings.
 For VSF operations, these expenses, which include staff, travel, and other administrative expenses, fall under the Foundation Support Fund.

-Unrestricted Donor Fund: This is a sub-fund of the Unrestricted Revenue Fund and consists of donations made to the Foundation for direct support of veterans and their families.
-This fund shall not be used for administrative or fundraising expenses.
+Unrestricted Donor Fund: This is a sub-fund of the Unrestricted Revenue Fund and consists of donations made to the Foundation for direct support of veterans and their families. .

 Fundraising Expenses: These are what the VSF spends to raise money.
 Fundraising expenses can include campaign printing, publicity, outreach, mailing, travel, and staffing and costs incurred in soliciting donations, memberships, and grants.
 For the VSF, these expenses fall under the Foundation Support Fund.